-Will you be connecting OLED (128x128), TFT (128x128) or IPS (240x240) displays?
+- Is the target system a Pi 4-type board, or something else?
+Target system is an important distinction here this refers to the Pi board where this SD card will ultimately be used, if it's different from the one where you're currently installing. - Will you be connecting OLED (128x128), TFT (128x128) or IPS (240x240) displays ?
 Can't mix and match; must be one or the other.
-(There's also an HDMI option - see the "Using Just the Software (https://adafru.it/zfJ)" page for guidance.)
+(There's also an HDMI option see the "Using Just the Software ()" page for guidance.)